 Winnenberg: My approach has been completely trial and error honestly.
 I found myself where I am now because after I moved to New York I had decided to let go of acting for a while.
+When I moved, I made sure to find the most creative neighborhoods to live in Brooklyn and was surrounded by the arts.
+From theatre shows to improv groups to drag shows, there was just so much passion everywhere.
 I focused on my ambitions in playwriting and directing, dabbled in production and arts administration, and after not needing to act to survive, I found my passion for the craft again.
 I started reading for people for fun, and I got back to this childlike discovery of being an actor.
 I joined Theatre 68, a theater company, and started performing scenes, and now I’ve come back to being an actor again, but from the perspective that this is what I love, not a means to being a successful adult.
 Additionally, I now see acting as one of many art forms I can work in, and not just one thing I do.
 Yes I act, but now I also do performance art, I sing, I write, I create.
 Acting is a tool for me to create, to express myself, to try new things, but I don’t rely on it for everything, including a paycheck.
 I have many different entry points into “the industry” and a career in the arts.

 TrunkSpace: When did you decide to move away from your home and pursue acting as a career?
 How old were you at the time?